openCOVIDIndia/Sterilo_portable_sterilizer/doc/EN/assembly_instructions.md

 4. Mark the bending lines, slot and hole positions in the sheet metal according to drawing files.
 You should be getting six parts from this.

-5. Bend 4 mm welding rods according to the diagram for making the grill frame.
+5. Bend 4 mm aluminium/ stainless steel rod.
+If you dont have access to these, you can also use welding rods according to the diagram for making the [grill frame](https://github.com/openCOVIDIndia/Sterilo_portable_sterilizer/blob/master/src/PARTS/STEP%20Files/Grill%20Frame.STEP).
 If you do not have enough length, weld pieces together.

-6.
+## Assembly